fedebotu/clone-anonymous-github/README.md

 ## Usage
 ###  Windows and Mac
 For Windows and Mac users: from the [Release Page](https://github.com/fedebotu/clone-anonymous-github/releases/), download and run files that fit your operating system.
+**Notice about antivirus**: the executables may be detected as fake positives, so you need to temporarily disable your anti virus program

 ### Linux
 First clone the repository and install the requirements (optionally, create a virtual environment)